 Just like most animals, rabbits need some sort of shelter from the elements.
 Their fur helps insulate rabbits in colder temperatures, but hot conditions can be harmful to them and cause them to overheat.

-So ensure your rabbit hutch includes shaded or cooler areas where the rabbits can take refuge from the sun.
+Ensure your rabbit hutch includes shaded or cooler areas where the rabbits can take refuge from the sun.
 A hutch also serves as protection from predators and keeps rabbits contained so you don’t have to chase down escapees.

 Building a rabbit hutch as a homestead project gives you a great opportunity to use up some scrap materials and extra supplies you have laying around.
 But beware, if you use scrap wood make sure it hasn’t been treated.
 Rabbits love to nibble on things, especially wood, and if you use treated wood on their hutch they will likely chew on it and ingest the chemicals.

-Buy rabbit wire at most supply stores, so make sure you use the right material for the job.
+You can find rabbit wire at most supply stores, so make sure you use the right material for the job.

 When it comes to designing the hutch, there is no “standard” plan.
-Everyone designs their own hutch a little differently, and you will need multiple anyways for a few different purposes.
+Everyone designs their own hutch a little differently, and you will need multiple designs anyways for a few different purposes.
 To get some inspiration for your design, check out the Peace Corps Handbook on Rabbit Production.

 What Do Rabbits Eat?